AhmettCelik1/AhmettCelik1/README.md

 # 💫 About Me:

-Currently, I am a 4th-year undergraduate student in Control and Automation Engineering.
-Through various projects, I have gained experiences in robotics, controller design, and autonomous software structures, with a focus on advancing my understanding of system dynamics, control, and autonomous vehicle technologies.
+I am control and automation engineer with hands-on experience in robotics, controller design, and autonomous systems.
+I focus on system dynamics, control theory, and developing software for intelligent vehicles.